- Fundamental Management Policy

 * TVA (TDK Value Added)

 TVA measures the added value newly created by the company’s business activities and is an important decision-making tool for management.

 - TVA is the TDK Group’s proprietary value-added indicator that compares earnings after taxes but without deducting interest expenses with the minimum profit (cost of shareholders’ equity) required for the business assets of each business.

 (Indicator for Managing Environmental Performance)

 * CO2 Emissions Reductions

 As part of its environmental action plan to promote business activities in harmony with the natural environment, TDK has set a target for CO2 emissions reductions.

 Medium- and Long-Term Management Strategy

 The business environment revolving around electronics is now standing on the threshold of a period of major upheaval.
-Transformation has begun in earnest, with an energy transformation (EX) driven by the shift from fossil fuels to renewable energy and a digital transformation (DX) driven by the permeation of digital technologies, such as the Internet of Things (IoT; technology for connecting a variety of things to the Internet) and Artificial Intelligence (AI), to every aspect of society.
+Transformation has begun in earnest, with an energy transformation (EX) driven by the shift from fossil fuels to renewable energy and a digital transformation (DX) driven by the permeation of digital technologies, such as the Internet of Things (IoT) and Artificial Intelligence (AI), to every aspect of society.